JosefRypacek/traccar-client-android/README.md

 - option to report ignition state based on charging state
 - use real POST request with POST-style data

+## Todo
+- check accuracy of 'accuracy' - there is always 0 on Android 4.3 with GPS only selected
+- temperature reporting - battery / ambient temperature - deviceTemp / temp0 / temp1
+- use accelerometer to detect motion and update GPS (is this more power efficent? is this needed when using different interval for 'charging' state?)

 ## Not implemented features

 - gzip compression of data (longer than 150 chars) - server doesn't support gzip